With your help, we set out to learn more about owls in this country.

 Thank you to everyone who took part in this survey!
 Volunteers across England, Scotland and Wales took part in this survey to help us increase our understanding of their calling behaviour and distribution, particularly focusing on the impact of urbanisation and artificial lighting.
 It's easy to take part.
 All you need to do is listen for Tawny Owls for 20 minutes each week, from 30 September 2018 to 30 March 2019, from your garden, local park or woodland.
 You can even listen whilst lying in bed with the window open.
 The more weeks that you can listen the better - but you can do as many weeks as possible volunteers could do as many or as few weeks as they were able and still contribute valuable data.

 Don't worry if you're not confident in identifying owl calls or want to learn more.
 We've got some great information pages on owls, which provide you with all the information you will need.

-The Tawny Owl Point Survey - NOW FINISHED FOR AUTUMN 2018
+The Tawny Owl Point Survey - COMPLETED AUTUMN 2018